MuffinManKen/AutoBar/Readme.txt

 *For skinning install the Masque addon

 Changes:
+v7.3.5.03:
+ - Workarounds for Blizzards latest rounds of quietly breaking things
+ - Some small performance improvements

 v7.3.5.02:
  - Updated libraries
  - Tries to be smarter about what items really are usable